eburke16/eburke16/README.md

 My love of learning extends beyond the classroom.
 <ul>
   <li> My family has lived in four countries (<b>Haiti, Senegal, Italy,</b> and the <b>United States</b>).
 We love exploring new places, learning new languages, experimenting with new recipes, and meeting new people.
 <li> I started learning how to play tennis in 2022 and I'm hooked.
-It is far more challenging and fun than I expected.
+It is far more challenging and fun than I expected!
 </ul>

 Please free to reach out for a coffee chat. ☕️